viosvit/vios_xrpl/README.md

 ⚖️ Licensing

-Core Protocol (Vaults, XRPL integration, SDK base): Apache 2.0
+Core Protocol (Vaults, Hooks, XRPL integration, base SDK): Licensed under Apache 2.0 — open for developer adoption and community contribution.

-Extensions (Whisper Loop™, CIA™, REEM™, enterprise SDKs): Commercial License
+Proprietary Extensions:

+Whisper Loop™

+CIA™ Signatures

+REEM™ Protocol

+Enterprise SDKs

+These modules are licensed separately under Commercial License .
+They remain the sovereign IP of M A Squared LLC and require executed licensing agreements for enterprise or financial use.

+⚠️ This dual-license model balances open innovation with IP sovereignty, ensuring Ripple and XRPL partners benefit from an open protocol core while preserving defensibility of unique VIOS innovations.

 🌐 Links

 GitHub: vios_xrpl

-Website: Coming soon
+Project Website: Coming soon

-⚡ VIOS is not an app.
-It’s the emotional trust layer for XRPL — proving not just who transacts, but what they meant.
+⚡ VIOS is building the emotional trust layer for XRPL — the first protocol that proves not just who transacts, but what they intend.